connxio/docs/docs/integrations/transformation/code-components.md

   />
 </div>

-If you use external upload you paste your URI in the _Code Map Component Uri_ input field.
+With external upload, paste your URI in _Code Map Component Uri_.

 ## Caching

-All components are cached for 30 seconds when loaded into the service.
-Keep this in mind when doing rapid changes to component code.
+Components are cached for 30 seconds after loading.
+Keep this in mind when testing rapid changes.